kivy/buildozer/docs/source/specifications.rst

   that require compilation), and that it doesn't have a recipe associated to Python-for-android, it will not work.
 We explicitely disable the compilation here.
 If you want to make it work, contribute to the Python-for-android project by creating a recipe.
+See :doc:`contribute`

 - `garden_requirements`: List, Garden packages to include.